 In January 2017, the Governmental Accounting Standards Board issued Statement No. 84 "Fiduciary Activities".
 The requirements of this Statement are effective for reporting periods beginning after December 15, 2018.
 Earlier Application is encouraged.
+The effective date of this pronouncement has been postponed by 12 months by GASB Statement No. 95.
 The District has not determined the effects of this pronouncement on the financial statements of the District in the year of implementation.